MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 The Customer Card Add-in is a solution for Dynamics 365 model-driven apps.
 To install the solution, go to AppSource and search for **Dynamics Customer Card**.
 Select the [Customer Card Add-in on AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.dynamics_365_customer_insights_customer_card_addin?tab=Overview) and select **Get It Now**.

-You may need to sign in with your admin credentials for the Dynamics 365 model-drive app to install the solution.
+You may need to sign in with your admin credentials for the Dynamics 365 model-driven app to install the solution.

 It can take some time for the solution to be installed to your environment.